Systemic lupus erythematosusLupus

 A number of conditions overlap with or resemble SLE:

-Scleroderma.Hardening of the skin caused by overproduction of collagen.
+Scleroderma.Hardening or thickening of the skin caused by overproduction of collagen.

 Rheumatoid arthritis.Inflammation of the lining of the joints.